By Lucy Komisar

 Earth Times News Service, Dec 19, 2002.

-There is no little irony in United Nations Secretary General Kofi Annan appointing Robert Rubin (shown here), Roberta chairman of Citibank, to serve on an advisory panel that will propose how to help poor countries where over a billion people suffer abject poverty.
+There is no little irony in United Nations Secretary General Kofi Annan appointing Robert Rubin (shown here), a chairman of Citibank, to serve on an advisory panel that will propose how to help poor countries where over a billion people suffer abject poverty.
 He might have some interesting conversations with another panel member, David Bryer, director of Oxfam.
 Oxfam recently condemned practices of banks such as Citibank as a major part of developing countries’ problems.

 Development cannot happen without resources, especially financial resources, Annan said when he made the appointment on December 15.